Gravel bikes: 13 best models of 2021 for your adventures

 Not only big names

-It's true, in the title I had written that I would have listed the 10 best gravel bikes of this year but at the end I thought it was right to mention some small/large local craftsman.
+It's true, in the title I wrote that I would list the 13 best gravel bikes of this year but in the end, I thought it was right to mention some small/large local craftsman.
 The list could go on and on but as the market is large and the choice as well, I prefer to reserve an extra slot to give you some names of Italian craftsmen who produce at least one gravel bicycle.
 In this case, being precisely handcrafted gravel bikes, the big advantage lies in customization and the possibility of having a truly unique bike.
 The frames are made to measure (often in steel) and delivery times are therefore longer but the wait is often worth the product.
 Everyone can choose how to mount the bike and consequently how much to spend.
 Here are the bikes of Italian craftsmen who could whet your imagination:

 - Bressan GTV: if we talk about craftsmanship we can only start from Veneto and here the experience on travel bikes is not lacking!

 - Cicli Pigozzi Giarin: I stay in Verona passing on to a young but passionate craftsman whose friends, according to his manifesto on the site, say: "I was born with my feet on the pedals and my hands dirty with grease" ... is this not a guarantee?

 - Ciclitorino Granturismo: from Veneto to Piedmont, for a bike that promises to make you have a lot of fun around the world.

 - Erman Bike: another young reality that has its feet planted in the past but points to the future.
 They are from Modena and I had the pleasure of meeting one of them at the Adventure Awards Days a few years ago... crazy as hell, but can make bikes.

 These are, in my opinion, the best gravel bikes of 2021.
 What about you?
 What bike do you dream about?
 What did I forget about?
 Let us know in the comments below!